abstract-open-solutions/redturtle.smartlink/README.txt

    :alt: RedTurtle Technology Site
    :target: http://www.redturtle.net/

+Thanks to:

-Special thanks to *Mauro Amico* (mamico) for providing support and fixing issues.
+* *Mauro Amico* (mamico) for providing support and fixing issues.
+* *Stefan Strasser* for testing the product on Plone 4, and reports problems

 Before this: ComboLink
 ----------------------